Why has Melbourne Food & Wine Festival been postponed?

 When will MFWF be postponed to?

 We plan to move the entire program to spring 2020.
-We’re working to confirm our dates very soon and will share these with you as soon as we can.
-We’re still planning to run a regional program in Victoria in October but are still working through what this looks like.
+We’re working to confirm our dates as soon and will share these with you as soon as we can.
+We’re still planning to run a regional program in Victoria in November but are still working through what this looks like.